Near Acharacle, ArdnamurchanGuest Rating

 |No smoking||Bathrooms: 1|

-Reached by about a mile of private rough track (suitable for normal cars if driven slowly and with care, though a 4 x 4 would probably be preferable) it stands alone, through the trees from Gorteneorn House which is its only neighbour.
+Reached by about a mile of private rough track (4 x 4 required) it stands alone, through the trees from Gorteneorn House which is its only neighbour.

 Once a tumbledown ruin, it has now been rebuilt and completely refurbished and transformed into a characterful and comfortable holiday home for two people.
 It is easy to see why it has become such a popular destination for honeymoon couples and anyone seeking peace and relaxation.
 The hallway, which runs across the front of the house, would not disgrace a much larger dwelling and serves as a worthy introduction to the delights to come.